j05u3/chats_manager/README.md

 # chats_manager

+Display and manage your [Whatsapp Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/) chats.

+## What works so far:

+* Display the text messages stored on Firestore using [these functions](https://gist.github.com/j05u3/b3ad1d5d9106a918941587e03c1919b1) for bots built using [@josue.0/whatsapp-cloud-api](https://www.npmjs.com/package/@josue.0/whatsapp-cloud-api) (version 0.2.7-alpha-01)
-Only works on web for now (not mobile or other platforms).
+* Only works on web for now (not mobile or other platforms).

-## Notes:
+## Roadmap:

+* Add support for showing templates or other types of messages.
+* Be able to send messages to a specific contact.
+* Be able to answer messages.
+* Be able to pause the bot or stop it.

+## Development and deployment setup:

-- Don't forget to run `flutterfire configure` and `firebase init` to setup firebase for your project.
-You also need to follow the instructions for each of the firebase libreries used here (check the pubspec.yaml file).
+1. Run `flutterfire configure` and `firebase init` to setup firebase for your project.
+You also need to follow the instructions for each of the firebase libraries used here (check the pubspec.yaml file).
-- Setup hosting: build folder for web is `build/web`.
+2. Create and populate the file `lib/private_constants.dart`.
+You take a look at the example file `lib/private_constants.example.dart`.

 ## Deployment:

+1. Setup hosting: the build folder for web is `build/web`.
-Using CMD on windows you can run the following command (&& is used to run the next command only if the previous one was successful):
+2. Using CMD on windows you can run the following command (&& is used to run the next command only if the previous one was successful):

 ```
 flutter build web --release && firebase deploy --only hosting && time /t